21ideas-org/21ideas.org/content.en/docs/Practice/privacy/ronindojo.md

 {{% image "/img/ronin-01.png" /%}}

-After successful installation, log into your server from local network using an SSH client with the username you set during installation, your RoninDojo machine's internal IP address, and port 22.
-You can find out the address in local network by using the command on the server:
+After successful installation, log into your server via local network using an SSH client with the username you set during installation, your RoninDojo machine's internal IP address, and port 22.
+You can figure out the address in local network by using the command on the server:

 ```bash
 hostname -I